-- Lawyer: Also called an attorney or counselor—or a solicitor or barrister in parts of Europe—a lawyer advocates for his clients' rights.
-He may do this through negotiation with other parties to a lawsuit or through litigation.
-He effectively steers the ship.
+Lawyers are also called an attorney or counselor—or a solicitor or barrister in parts of Europe—a lawyer advocates for their clients' rights.
+They may do this through negotiation with other parties to a lawsuit or through litigation.
+They effectively steer the ship.
 The failure or success of a firm begins with the abilities of its lawyers.

-- Paralegal: This person serves as the lawyer's right hand.
+Paralegals serve as the lawyer's right hand.
 A paralegal takes over certain tasks to free up the attorney's time so he can take care of things that only an attorney can do, such as appear in court or give legal advice.
-Paralegals may draft pleadings, assist clients and do legal research under the supervision of the attorney.
+Paralegals may draft pleadings, assist clients, and do legal research under the supervision of the attorney.

-- Legal Secretary: Also called an administrative assistant, this position entails less responsibility than a paralegal but often more than the average secretarial role.
+Legal secretaries are also called an administrative assistant, this position entails less responsibility than a paralegal but often more than the average secretarial role.
 Responsibilities include the normal sphere of secretarial duties in addition to things like file maintenance and drafting basic correspondence, such as letters to clients notifying them of upcoming court dates.

-- Legal Assistant: Both paralegals and legal secretary may sometimes be referred to as legal assistants.
+Both paralegals and legal secretaries may be referred to as legal assistants.

 Careers in Legal and Administrative Support

-- Compliance Specialist: This employee implements and oversees corporate compliance with applicable laws and policies, both locally and at the federal level.
+A compliance specialist is an employee who implements and oversees corporate compliance with applicable laws and policies, both locally and at the federal level.
 The position may include training employees in compliance procedures.

-- Conflicts Analyst: A conflicts analyst fills a delicate role within a law firm.
-He researches potential conflicts of interest between firm personnel and parties involved in a case, including judicial staff.
+A conflict analyst fills a delicate role within a law firm.
+They research potential conflicts of interest between firm personnel and parties involved in a case, including judicial staff.
 Maintaining a high level of confidentiality can be critical.

-- Legal Recruiter: This position does not involve working within a law firm.
-A legal recruiter provides his clients—typically law firms—with potential employees, usually attorneys but sometimes paralegals as well.
+A legal recruiter does not involve working within a law firm.
+A legal recruiter provides their clients—typically law firms—with potential employees.
+Those employees are usually attorneys but sometimes paralegals, as well.
 A Juris Doctor degree may be required.

-- Court Messenger: This is the guy — or gal — on the go, responsible for making deliveries of documents and other evidence to courts and to other attorneys.
+Court messengers are the people on the go.
+They are responsible for making deliveries of documents and other evidence to courts and other attorneys.

 IT Careers in Litigation Support

-- Litigation Support Professional: This job can require both tech-savvy and an understanding of the law.
-Litigation support professionals work with software and applications to integrating client information and manage case data that's crucial to litigation.
+Litigation support professionals can require both technical savvy and an understanding of the law.
+Litigation support professionals work with software and applications to manage case data that's crucial to litigation.

-- E-Discovery Professional: This role is similar to that of a litigation support professional but mostly focuses on discovery — the exchange of information pertinent to a case between the courts and parties to a lawsuit—rather than the totality of a case file.
-Discovery is being condensed into electronic storage mediums more and more in the millennium.
+Another important position is E-discovery professionals.
+These roles are similar to that of a litigation support professional but mostly focuses on discover.
+They work with the exchange of information pertinent to a case between the courts and parties to a lawsuit—rather than the totality of a case file.
+Discovery is being condensed into electronic storage, mediums more and more in the millennium.

-- Judge: The judge oversees trials, pretrial conferences, pretrial rulings and, in some cases, appeals.
-This a public sector position.
-He may be appointed or elected.
-His overall job is to interpret and apply the law.
+The judge oversees trials, pretrial conferences, pretrial rulings, and, in some cases, appeals.
+This a public sector position that may be appointed or elected.
+Their overall job is to interpret and apply the law.

-- Law Clerk: Law clerks are to judges what paralegals are to attorneys — their right hands.
+Law clerks are to judges what paralegals are to attorneys — their right hands.
 They're often law school graduates who have not yet applied to the bar, but they may be new, young attorneys just getting their feet wet as well.
 It's a prestigious entry on a resume.
-Law clerks manage the judges' case files and do research, drafting condensed reports on filed documents as guidelines — the judge doesn't have to read the entire bulging case file to get a handle on what the matter involves.
+Law clerks manage the judges' case files and do research, drafting condensed reports on filed documents as guidelines.
+As a result, the judge doesn't have to read the entire bulging case file to get a handle on what the matter involves.

-- Mediator: Also called an arbitrator or conciliator, a mediator handles alternative dispute resolution or ADR, which many states require before a civil lawsuit can proceed to trial.
+Mediators—also called an arbitrator or conciliator—handle alternative dispute resolution (ADR), which many states require before a civil lawsuit can proceed to trial.
 The mediator meets with and attempts to guide opposing parties to compromise or settlement.
-He doesn't "represent" either side and may or may not be an employee of the government.
+They don't "represent" either side and may or may not be an employee of the government.

-- Court Reporter: This is the stenographer you see seated beside the judge's bench, typing furiously to take down every word as a trial or hearing progresses.
-She transcribes legal proceedings, hearings, trials and even depositions.
-More and more courts are moving to audio recordings these days, and court reporters also transcribe these tapes.
+It is the stenographer you see seated beside the judge's bench.
+They transcribe legal proceedings, hearings, trials, and even depositions.
+More courts are moving to audio recordings, and court reporters also transcribe these tapes.

-- Broadcast Captioner: Videography in the courtroom is common in this age of technology.
-This job involves entering captions on videography, often in real time in the course of a trial, which is then preserved as part of the case file in the event of an appeal.
+Videography in the courtroom is common.
+Being a broadcast captioner involves entering captions on videography, often in real-time in the course of a trial, which is then preserved as part of the case file in the event of an appeal.

-- CART Provider: CART stands for Communication Access Realtime Translation.
-It most commonly involves assisting the deaf and hearing impaired, converting speech to text for their benefit.
+Communication Access Realtime Translation (CART) providers are most commonly involved in assisting the deaf and hearing impaired, converting speech to text for their benefit.

 Careers in Legal Consulting

-- Jury Consultant: A jury consultant guides attorneys toward selecting sympathetic jurors at trial, as well as to avoiding unsympathetic jurors, through the voir dire process — the series of questions posed to potential jurors as lawyers try to narrow down those they want to sit on the jury.
-It can involve doing background research and interpreting body language, both during voir dire and later during trial.
+The legal services field offers positions for people outside of the legal field.
+A jury consultant guides attorneys toward selecting sympathetic jurors at trial and helps them avoid unsympathetic jurors.
+They do this by posing a series of questions to potential jurors.
+It can also involve doing background research and interpreting body language, both during questioning and later during trial.

-- Computer Forensics Professional: This professional analyzes digital evidence and reports on it.
-He may also testify regarding it at trial.
+Computer forensics professionals analyze digital evidence and reports on it.
+They may also testify regarding it at trial.
 Think of a hard drive that's been intentionally erased, but some trace of data remains behind.
 The computer forensics professional would unearth that.

-- Accident Reconstructionist: This individual often has a background in engineering or law enforcement.
-He examines the details of an accident to recreate how it might have occurred and ultimately who, if anyone, is to blame.
+An accident reconstructionist often has a background in engineering or law enforcement.
+They examine the details of an accident to recreate how it might have occurred and ultimately who, if anyone, is to blame.

 Careers in Legal Education

-- Law School Dean: The dean is the highest ranking administrator in a law school, supervising operations, academic programs and even sometimes issues of student discipline.
+The dean is the highest-ranking administrator in a law school, supervising operations, academic programs, and even sometimes issues of student discipline.

-- Legal Career Counselor: Many law schools, particularly top-tier schools, employ someone to prepare graduating students for entering — or attempting to enter — the workforce.
-They might conduct mock job interviews, help to identify potential employers, arrange interviews with law firms and even make the initial introduction.
+Many law schools, particularly top-tier schools, employ someone to prepare graduating students for entering the workforce.
+They might conduct mock job interviews, help identify potential employers, arrange interviews with law firms, and even make the initial introduction.
 Loyalty to the school and marketing the school and its students to future employers is paramount.

 This list is not all-inclusive, but it represents a broad sampling of the hundreds of opportunities that exist in the legal industry.
 Many of these positions are available only in larger firms.